 Solar panels/stoves heat our water and Eirtricity provides our electricity.
 We used natural building methods and eco-friendly materials including hemp/lime and cellulose insulation in the buildings.
 They are heated solely by wood, some of which we cut ourselves from our woodland.
 All dry goods and non-perishable ingredients are 95% organic (and fairtrade if possible), and are bought in bulk a few times a year to lessen packaging.

 We produce 99% of our vegetables, all our jams, chutneys, pickles and kimchis, some of our juices and drinks and all our bread.
 During the milking season, we make our own yoghurt and soft and hard cheese.
 Our bee hives provide us with honey and the ducks give us eggs.
-We also produce high quality compost, liquid feed for the garden and save seed for sowing.
+We also produce high quality compost, liquid feed for the garden and save seeds for sowing.

 All biodegradeable waste goes to compost, cardboard, newspaper is used for mulching along with bracken, molinia and seaweed.
 Bottles and jars are re-used for preserving our surplus from the garden.
 We aim to reduce our non-recycleable waste which must be sent to landfill on the mainland.